How to Select an Onsite Grooming School

-Here is another lesser known viewpoint of the relative low cost of a grooming education.
+Here is another lesser-known viewpoint on the relatively low cost of grooming education.
 Veterinarians contact PetGroomer.com consultants about hiring groomers for the first time.
 Often they voice alarm.
 Consider this!

-When we hear career seekers mock that grooming schools are expensive all we can do is sigh.
+When we hear career seekers mock that grooming schools are expensive, we can only sigh.
 Perhaps the costs are out of reach for some grooming career seekers, but they are not expensive.
-It is too bad so many career seekers do not realize just how blessed we are as an industry besides the joy of caring for beloved pets.
+It is too bad that many career seekers do not realize how blessed we are as an industry besides the joy of caring for beloved pets.